Brief Case study 2: Photograph and video roof survey of Kingston Hospital, Regency Wing

-The Regency wing of Kingston Hospital was built in the 1800s as such the roof requires constant maintenance.
-Our client directed us to find out the condition of the roof examining the chimney stacks, the pitch and elevation, ridge tiles, pointing, guttering and general overall condition.
+The Regency wing of Case study 2 Kingston Hospital was built in the 1800s as such the roof requires constant maintenance.
+Our client direct us to find out the condition of the roof examining the chimney stacks, the pitch and elevation.
+Ridge tiles, pointing, guttering and general overall condition.
 Pretty much standard variables in most UAV inspections we complete.

-When surveying an area of this building size it is important to find the correct starting and finishing locations in order to proceed in a logical manner around the building, it saves duplication the surveyed areas.
+When surveying an area of this building size it is important to find the correct starting and finishing locations in order to proceed in a logical manner around the building.
+It saves duplication the survey areas.
 As such we started on the west side of the building with the sun on our backs.
 As it was a very clear blue sky day (10mph max wind) we were working in a very contrast environment.

 This has particular challenges especially in shadow areas, away from direct sunlight.
 Here we must either use auto shutter and ISO settings or manually select them ourselves so that the client will see as much detail of the roof as possible.
-Moving around the roof area we concentrate the camera on various inaccessible locations taking care to zoom in on any particular details we feel the surveyor may be interested in.
-There are generally all sorts of debris and maintenace issues, from plant growth to leaking gutters, rendering damage to slates missing and pointing issues.
+Moving around the roof area we concentrate the camera on various inaccessible locations taking care to zoom in on any particular details we feel the surveyor may interest in.
+There are generally all sorts of debris and maintenace issues.
+From plant growth to leaking gutters.
+Rendering damage to slates missing and pointing issues.
 Notice the chimney stacks and there overall condition.

 Once all stills photography was complete we continued with the video survey.
-This was conducted in a 4K resolution as specified by the client.
-The great thing is the the 4k video is almost as good as the stills and the surveys can often see even more detail, they can even get stills from the video to high light to their client any more signs of wear and tear.
+This is conduct in a 4K resolution as specify the client.
+The great thing is the the 4k video is almost as good as the stills and the surveys can often see even more detail.
+They can even get stills from the video to high light to their client any more signs of wear and tear.

-As mentioned, this was quite a challenging environment in such a public space, during the course of the survey we had encounters with not only the general public but also hospital management, concerned with privacy of the patients and noise.
-We had to reassure that no photographs were taken of individuals and we were only concerned with the roof structure.
+As mentioned, this was quite a challenging environment in such a public space.
+During the course of the survey we had encounters with not only the general public.
+But also hospital management, concern with privacy of the patients and noise.
+We had to reassure that no photographs were taken of individuals and we were only concern with the roof structure.
 Privacy is of paramount importance and we respect all private locations.

 If you wish to have more information about our work please go to: https://www.helidronesurveys.co.uk